Itsmexplorer18/chatroom-in-cpp/README.md

 ## Overview
 This is a simple C++ chatroom application that allows multiple users to connect and communicate with each other in real-time over a TCP/IP network.
 The application consists of a server that manages the chatroom and clients that connect to it.

+## What is Boost.Asio?

+**Boost.Asio** is a cross-platform C++ library for network and low-level I/O programming.
+It provides a consistent asynchronous model using `io_context`, sockets, timers, and more.
+The core strength of Boost.Asio is its support for asynchronous operations using callbacks or coroutines, which enables highly scalable and responsive applications like chat servers, without blocking threads unnecessarily.

 ## Components

 ### Message (message.hpp)